 Kids & Birds is an environmental education program for Q’eqchi’ Maya primary school students, a four day learning experience on site at our agroecology center.
-In 2018, 1,200 sixth graders will experience this introduction to the natural world of the cloud forest.
+Each year, between January and September, up to 1,200 sixth graders experience this introduction to the natural world of the cloud forest.

 The curriculum includes:

 - Cornell Lab’s BirdSleuth international curriculum, ten lessons

 - Birding in the cloud forest